cleaton/dna/README.md

 # Durable Named Actors (DNA)

-DNA is an innovative building block for stateful distributed applications, taking inspiration from Cloudflare's Durable Objects.
+DNA is a powerful building block for stateful distributed applications, taking inspiration from Cloudflare's Durable Objects.
 This library streamlines the development of distributed applications while offering a simple, user-friendly API for creating stateful actors.

 ## Key advantages
 * Unique actor naming across clusters to guarantee single-instance operation